Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/end_to_end_tutorials.md

 We are going to use a simple sklearn Logistic Regression classification model as an example.
 By end of the tutorial, you will have:

-- An Azure Marketplace SaaS offer which allows user to train and use Logistic Regression classification models.
+- An Azure Marketplace SaaS offer which allows user to train and use Logistic Regression classification models through API calls or client library.
 - Two plans in your SaaS offer:
   - First plan provides real-time prediction AI service.
-It exposing an service endpoint with a pre-trained model using the sklearn iris dataset.
+It exposing an service endpoint with a pre-trained logistic regression classification model using the sklearn iris dataset.
   - Second plan provides a train-your-own-model AI service.
 It allows user to train classification models using their own data, use the model to do batch inference or deploy the model to a service endpoint for real-time scoring
-- Usage based billing for the train-your-own-model plan
+- Usage based billing enabled for the train-your-own-model plan.

 ## Get Started